admart128/whisper-sandbox/admart128.md

 # To Do

-refactor: Replace "Translation" OptionMenu with "Input Language" and "Output Language" OptionMenus

-    Support only Enlgish (en), Korean (ko), and Japanese (ja) for the time being.

 fix: Fix issue in which the right-click context menu does not behave as expected.

     Before this fix, when the user clicks outside of an open context menu, a new menu appears.